feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 &#x20;OfflineStore class names must end with the OfflineStore suffix!
 {% endhint %}

-### Contrib
+### Contrib offline stores

-Generally, new offline stores should go in the contrib folder and should have warnings within the classes that state the offline store is in alpha status.
-The contrib folder is designated for community contributions that are not fully maintained by Feast maintainers and may contain potential instability and have API changes.
-It is recommended to add warnings to users that the offline store functionality is still in alpha development and is not fully stable.
-In order to be classified as fully stable and be moved to the main offline store folder, the offline store should integrate with the full integration test suite in Feast and pass all of the test cases.
+New offline stores go in `sdk/python/feast/infra/offline_stores/contrib/`.

+#### What is a contrib plugin?

+- Not guaranteed to implement all interface methods
+- Not guaranteed to be stable.
+- Should have warnings for users to indicate this is a contrib plugin that is not maintained by the maintainers.

+#### How do I make a contrib plugin and "official" plugin?
+To move an offline store plugin out of contrib, you need:
+- Github actions (i.e `make test-python-integration`) is setup to run all tests against the offline store and pass.
+- At least two contributors own the plugin (ideally tracked in our OWNERS / CODEOWNERS file).

+#### Define the offline store class
 The OfflineStore class contains a couple of methods to read features from the offline store.
 Unlike the OnlineStore class, Feast does not manage any infrastructure for the offline store.&#x20;

-There are two methods that deal with reading data from the offline stores`get_historical_features`and `pull_latest_from_table_or_query`.
+To fully implement the interface for the offline store, you will need to implement these methods:

 * `pull_latest_from_table_or_query` is invoked when running materialization (using the `feast materialize` or `feast materialize-incremental` commands, or the corresponding `FeatureStore.materialize()` method.
 This method pull data from the offline store, and the `FeatureStore` class takes care of writing this data into the online store.
 * `get_historical_features` is invoked when reading values from the offline store using the `FeatureStore.get_historical_features()` method.
 Typically, this method is used to retrieve features when training ML models.
 * `pull_all_from_table_or_query` is a method that pulls all the data from an offline store from a specified start date to a specified end date.
-* `write_logged_features` is a method that takes a pyarrow table or a path that points to a parquet file and writes the data to a defined source defined by `LoggingSource` and `LoggingConfig`.
-This method is **optional** since it is only used internally for **SavedDatasets**.
 * `offline_write_batch` is a method that supports directly pushing a pyarrow table to a feature view.
 Given a feature view with a specific schema, this function should write the pyarrow table to the batch source defined.
 More details about the push api can be found [here](docs/reference/data-sources/push.md).
+This method is **optional** and only needs implementation if you want to support the push api in your offline store.
+* `write_logged_features` is a method that takes a pyarrow table or a path that points to a parquet file and writes the data to a defined source defined by `LoggingSource` and `LoggingConfig`.
+This method is **optional** since it is only used internally for **SavedDatasets**.

 {% code title="feast_custom_offline_store/file.py" %}
 ```python